gadimbaylisahil/pandabize_api/README.md

 ## Using with React Frontend App

 This api is built to serve as a backend for PandabizeFrontend.
-In development PandabizeFronend are expecting backend to run at port 8081.
+In development PandabizeFrontend is expecting backend to run at port 8081.

 ```ruby
   rails server -p8081
 ```

-## API Documentation
-API Docs are available [here](https://documenter.getpostman.com/view/4361815/RWTpsGpo)

 ## Running Tests
 ```